 “A time being is someone who lives in time, and that means you, and me, and every one of us who is, or was, or ever will be.”

-Sound a bit wacky?
-That’s because it is.
-But in such a good way.
-This book actually blew my mind.
+Sounds a bit wacky and it is.
+But in a good way.
+This book blew my mind.

 A Tale for the Time Being is a rich and complex novel about time.
 How we choose to live and to die.
 The concepts of time; Buddhist philosophies, scientific theories, and dreams that perhaps bend the passage of time itself.